APImetrics/APIm-CLI/docs/projects.md

 ### `apimetrics projects`

-List all projects in an Organisation that the current user has access to.
+List all projects in an Organisation that the current user has access to. **Organisation IDs** can be found in the [Organization Settings](https://docs.apimetrics.io/docs/organizations#organization-settings).

 ```
 USAGE